 10 Favorite Books for the Felt Board

 These books are perfect for story retelling in a preschool classroom.
-Each felt set brings the books to life and helps students practice important early literacy skllls.
+Each felt set, brings the books to life and enables students to practice essential early literacy skills.

 Bee Dance by Rick Chrustowski